ZaakirHussain5/amazon_dispute_case_management/readme.md

 - **Backend**: Built with Django, handling orders, returns, and disputes data management.
 - **Frontend**: Integrated with HTMX for smooth asynchronous content loading and Tailwind CSS for UI styling.
 - **Database**: PostgreSQL is used to store orders, returns, and dispute data.
+- **Auto Data Population**: A migration script is written to Auto populate Orders, Returns and Disputes data.
 - **Containerization**: The entire application is containerized using Docker for easy deployment.

 ## Getting Started